DeBrincat scores twice for Blackhawks in 2-1 OT win at Stars

 NO PRIMARY GOALIE

 Neither team had its primary goalie in net, or even on the bench.
-Anton Khudobin, who allowed only three goals when winning the Stars’ first three home games, was absent for what coach Rick Bowness called an “internal issue.”
-Blackhawks coach Jeremy Colliton said rookie Kevin Lankinen, 4-1-3 in his eight games, was just getting a mental break.
+Anton Khudobin, who allowed only three goals when winning the Stars’ first three home games, was absent for what Bowness called an “internal issue.”
+Colliton said rookie Kevin Lankinen, 4-1-3 in his eight games, was just getting a mental break.

 FIRST FIGHT